elamaran619/amazon-quicksight-user-guide/doc_source/supported-manifest-file-format.md

 Files you select for import must be delimited\-text \(for example, \.csv or \.tsv\), log \(\.clf\), or extended log \(\.elf\) format, or JSON \(\.json\)\.
 All files identified in one manifest file must use the same file format\.
 Plus, they must have the same number and type of columns\.
 If you are importing JSON files, then for `globalUploadSettings` you need to specify `format`, but not `delimiter`, `textqualifier`, and `containsHeader`\.

-The total size of the all the files specified can't exceed 10 GB, and the total number of files specified can't exceed 1000\.

 Any files you specify must be in Amazon S3 buckets that you have granted Amazon QuickSight access to\.
 For information about granting Amazon QuickSight access to AWS resources, see [Managing Amazon QuickSight Permissions to AWS Resources](managing-permissions.md)\.

 ## Manifest File Format for Amazon QuickSight<a name="quicksight-manifest-file-format"></a>